Beginner’s Strategy for Pineapple Poker

 If you are holding, or worse, drawing to, a third or fourth best possible hand you need to get out of the pot.
 It can even be dangerous to have or draw to possibly second best hands.

-The big basic strategy lesson is you need a better hand on average to win Pineapple games than you do to win Texas Hold’em games.
+The big basic strategy lesson is you need a better hand on average to win Pineapple games than you do to win Texas Hold’em games or poker variations with only two players..
 As you gain more experience you will quickly pick up on this.
 Just make sure you adjust your play accordingly.